New-Indian-Ringnecks

 When walking into the room of the cage, whistle before you enter to alert the bird.
 This will help the bird understand you are not making an effort to hide your presence and prepare the bird for your entrance.

 These are just some basic guidelines and tips.
-Please feel free to visit our forum for more creative ideas.
+Please feel free to visit our forum or contact me for more creative ideas.